peteroupc/MailLib/api/com.upokecenter.mail.MediaTypeBuilder.md

 ### MediaTypeBuilder
-    public MediaTypeBuilder(String type, String subtype) Initializes a new instance of the MediaTypeBuilder class.
+    public MediaTypeBuilder(String type, String subtype) Initializes a new instance of the <code>MediaTypeBuilder</code> class.

 **Parameters:**